 Ordinary least squares regression models were used in order to gain further insight into the potential relationship between student proficiency on 8th-grade reading and math K-PREP exams and persistent poverty.
 Table E.1 shows the results of the regression models for the relationship between persistent poverty and 2017 8th-grade math K-PREP proficiency.
-Table E.2 shows the results of the regression models for the relationship between persistent poverty and 2017 8thgrade reading K-PREP proficiency.
+Table E.2 shows the results of the regression models for the relationship between persistent poverty and 2017 8th-grade reading K-PREP proficiency.
 The full models are structured according to the Model 3 equation, with 2017 reading or math K-PREP scores as the dependent variable.
-The explanatory variables of note is the number of years a 2017 8th grade student received free or reduced-price lunch since 2012 (\(\beta YEARSFRPL\)).
-The subgroup categories for individualized education program, limited English proficiency, are represented (βGAP), as well as demographic group controls (βDEMO).
-Model 3 also includes β2012K-PREP, a variable that whether a student was proficient in either the 2012 math or reading K-PREP examination (whether math or reading was used as a covariate depended on whether 8th-grade math or reading is used as the dependent variable). β2012K-PREP was used as an explanatory variable to control for students' 3rd-grade K-PREP performance, a variable that is strongly associated with 8th-grade proficiency.
+The explanatory variable of note is the number of years a 2017 8th-grade student received free or reduced-price lunch (FRPL) since 2012 (BYEARSFRPL).
+The subgroup categories for individualized education program, limited English proficiency, are represented (βGAP), as well as demographic group controls ($\beta DEMO$).^a Model 3 also includes $\beta 2012K$ -PREP, a variable of whether a student was proficient in either the 2012 math or reading K-PREP examination (whether math or reading was used as a covariate depended on whether 8th-grade math or reading is used as the dependent variable). β2012K-PREP was used as an explanatory variable to control for students' 3rd-grade K-PREP performance, a variable that is strongly associated with 8th-grade proficiency.
 The intercept of the equation line (α) and the residual error term (ε) complete the equation.

-''' Model 1: K-PREP = \alpha + \beta YEARSFRPL + \varepsilon

-Model 2: K-PREP = \alpha + \beta YEARSFRPL + \beta GAP + \beta DEMO + \varepsilon

-Model 3: K-PREP = \alpha + \beta YEARSFRPL + \beta GAP + \beta DEMO + \beta 2012K-PREP+ \varepsilon '''
+Model 1: K-PREP = α + β YEARSFRPL + ε Model 2: K-PREP = α + β YEARSFRPL + β GAP + β DEMO + ε Model 3: K-PREP = α + β YEARSFRPL + β GAP + β DEMO + β 2012K-PREP+ ε

-Models 1 through 3 were constructed using a step-wise process to determine the percentage of the variance (R-squared in the table below) explained by the various categories of explanatory variables relative to the dependent variable for each model.
-The intercept (α) also represents the 2017 8th-grade reading or math score for the control groups within the models.^u
+Models 1 through 3 were constructed using a stepwise process to determine the percentage of the variance (R-squared in the table below) explained by the various categories of explanatory variables relative to the dependent variable for each model.
+The intercept (α) also represents the 2017 8th-grade reading or math score for the control groups within the models.^b